 I’ve spent the last two months testing four AV1 codecs accessible via command-line arguments and I start testing VVC codecs next week.
 Trying to fairly and accurately test the capabilities of these codecs turned out to be a pretty grueling and messy task.
-The key challenge, of course, was creating the optimal command string for each codec.
+The key challenge, of course, was creating the optimal video encoding command string for each codec.
 While there are many similarities in configuration options for the four AV1 codecs, there were also several key differences in terms of available configurations, default settings, and performance.

 If you’re creating a command string for a new codec, whether it’s HEVC, AV1, VVC, or even VP9, here’s a list of items to consider in roughly the proper order.

 - Have a good starting point

 - Tuning for metrics

 - What not to do